 We didn't spend a lot of time in those major cities.
 The only thing I remember is the Church of Saint Sava in Belgrade.

 But on the outskirts of Ljubljana, we spent three wonderful days at a camp on the bank of the Sava River – under a canopy of tall trees.
-This was my first experience with a wide roaring river with a lot of wildlife.
+This was my first experience with a wide, roaring river with much wildlife.

 Once we crossed the border from Yugoslavia to Italy, we could see a clear difference in lifestyle.
 Everything in Italy looked more hectic and commercial.
-For the first time, we had to pay tolls to use the highways.
-Everything was much more expensive.
-It even felt more expensive because of the value of the local currency.
+We had to pay tolls to use the highways for the first time.
+Everything was much pricier.
+It felt even pricier because of the value of the local currency.
 A sandwich would cost 5-10 thousand Liras.

 Interesting Facts: Tourists throw €1,000,000 into the Trevi Fountain each year.
 According to myth and legend, tossing a coin into the fountain guarantees you'll return to the Eternal City.

 But we also spent time walking the narrow streets and over the bridges.
-At some point, we got lost and discovered uncrowded cafes away from the beaten path.
-And, of course, we took a ride on a Gandola with a very chatty-singing gondolier.
+At some point, we got lost and discovered uncrowded cafés away from the beaten path.
+And, of course, we took a ride on a Gondola with a very chatty-singing gondolier.

-One moment, in particular, got stuck in my mind.
-In one of those narrow streets, several women were shouting at each other from their balconies.
-Speaking loudly in rapid Italian, they seemed to be fighting but probably were just chatting.
+One moment got stuck in my mind.
+Several women were shouting at each other from their balconies in one of those narrow streets.
+Speaking loudly in rapid Italian, they seemed to be fighting but were probably just chatting.